 - If you would like a lighter application of stain, apply with a rag and built it up with additional coats if desired.

 - If you would like a darker application of stain, let the stain sit on the surface for a few minutes before wiping off.

 5. Secure the art print or poster to the back of the frame with a staple gun.

 6. Position a sawtooth hanger in the center of the top rail on the back of the frame and nail it on.

 Since these frames are relatively light, I just attached one sawtooth hanger on the back of these.
 However, if your frame is even larger, you may want to put one on both the left and right top corners of the frame.

-More DIY picture frame ideas:
+More DIY picture or poster frame ideas:

 - This DIY large wall art |How to frame and Engineer Print

 - Learning how to mount photos on foam board is also another quick and easy way to finish off a photo or art print to hang on the wall.

 For more home decor ideas for your walls, check out my Wall Decor Pinterest Board here.